Shibori Stitch Resist

 One of my passions is textile design.
-I don't get to do it enough these days, and I was thrilled to be able to take a natural dye class at The Workroom taught by Julie Sinden, an amazing textile artist.
-This class blew my mind!!!
+I don't get to do it enough these days, and I was thrilled to be able to take a natural dye class at The Workroom taught by Julie Sinden, a fantastic textile artist.
+This course blew my mind!!!
 I'm fascinated by process, and how people have figured out how to do the intricate techniques involved in so many crafts, so this class was right up my alley.
-We used 5 types of dyestuff all found in nature, such as the heartwood of a tree, roots of plant, and a beetle!!
-It was really amazing to see the color that came out of this stuff.
-I want to share some photos to show the the amazing color, but also give you a small tutorial on how to create a beautiful textile using the shibori stitch resit method.

-Osage-shredded wood of a tree Madder- Roots of several plants and trees
+Madder - Roots of several plants and trees.

 Now for the tutorial...

-Shibori is basically tie dye, as we know it in North America.
+Shibori is tie-dye, as we know it in North America.
 It is a very ancient Japanese art form dating back to the 8th century.
 WOW!
-Fabric is tied, bound, folded, or twisted in various ways to create a resist so that the dye will only penetrate certain parts of the fabric, leaving behind a beautiful pattern.
-There are lots of different techniques that give a wide variety of beautiful results.
+The fabric is tied, bound, folded, or twisted in various ways to create a resist so that the dye will only penetrate certain parts of the material, leaving behind a beautiful pattern.
+There are lots of different techniques that give a wide variety of stunning results.

-Shibori is traditionaly dyed using Indigo, which requires a bit of laborious preparation.
-It's a really fun and rewarding process, but if you're looking for a quick and easy alternative, acid or procion MX dye are both great options, however they are chemical dyes.
+Shibori is traditionally dyed using Indigo, which requires a bit of laborious preparation.
+It's an enjoyable and rewarding process, but if you're looking for a quick and easy alternative, acid or procion MX dye are both great options; however, they are chemical dyes.

-Each dye manufacturer will have different instructions for their products, and for that reason I will only give directions for preparing the fabric to be dyed.
-I recommend that you follow the manufacturers instructions for the dye step.
+Each dye manufacturer will have different instructions for their products, and for that reason, I will only give directions for preparing the fabric to be dyed.
+I recommend that you follow the manufacturers instructions for the dyeing step.
 I've provided sources for dye manufactures that will ship to you...